tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 6.1 Multi-Level Architecture and Capacity Management

-The compaction system organizes SSTables into a hierarchy of levels numbered from 0 to N-1, where each level maintains a capacity constraint that grows exponentially with level number.
-Level 0 serves as the landing zone for newly flushed memtables and contains SSTables in arbitrary chronological order without key range constraints.
-Subsequent levels (1 through N-1) maintain sorted, non-overlapping key ranges within each level, enabling efficient binary search during read operations.
+The compaction system organizes SSTables into a hierarchy of levels numbered from 1 to N, where each level maintains a capacity constraint that grows exponentially with level number.
+Level 1 (stored in array index 0) serves as the landing zone for newly flushed memtables and contains SSTables in arbitrary chronological order without key range constraints.
+Subsequent levels (2 through N) maintain sorted, non-overlapping key ranges within each level, enabling efficient binary search during read operations.
 Level capacity is calculated as `base_capacity * (size_ratio ^ level_number)`, where `base_capacity` defaults to the memtable flush threshold and `size_ratio` (typically 10) determines the exponential growth rate.
 This geometric progression ensures that each level can accommodate all data from previous levels while maintaining bounded space amplification.

-When Level 0 reaches capacity, the system dynamically creates Level 1 if it doesn't exist, triggering the first compaction operation.
+When Level 1 reaches capacity, the system dynamically creates Level 2 if it doesn't exist, triggering the first compaction operation.
 As data ages through the hierarchy, levels are added on-demand when lower levels reach capacity, with the maximum number of levels determined by total dataset size and configured capacity parameters.
 The system tracks both current size (sum of all SSTable sizes in bytes) and capacity (maximum allowed size) for each level, using these metrics to make compaction decisions.
 A level is considered full when `current_size >= capacity`, triggering merge operations that consolidate data into higher levels while removing obsolete versions, tombstones, and expired TTL entries.

 ### 6.2 Dividing Level and Merge Strategy Selection

 Compaction decisions are governed by a dividing level X, calculated as `X = num_levels - 1 - dividing_level_offset`, where `dividing_level_offset` (default 1, configurable per column family) controls the aggressiveness of compaction.
 For example, with 5 levels and offset=1, X = 5 - 1 - 1 = 3.
-The dividing level partitions the storage hierarchy into two regions: levels 0 through X-1 contain recently written data subject to frequent merges, while levels X+1 through N-1 contain stable historical data that undergoes less frequent consolidation.
+The dividing level partitions the storage hierarchy into two regions: levels 1 through X-1 contain recently written data subject to frequent merges, while levels X+1 through N contain stable historical data that undergoes less frequent consolidation.
 This partitioning strategy balances write amplification (cost of rewriting data during compaction) against read amplification (number of levels to search during queries) by concentrating merge activity in the upper levels where data turnover is highest.

 The system implements **Spooky Algorithm 2** to select merge strategies.
 Before compaction begins, the active memtable is flushed to ensure all data is in SSTables.
-The algorithm then finds the smallest level q (1 ≤ q ≤ X) where `capacity_q < cumulative_size(0...q)`, meaning level q cannot accommodate the merge of all data from levels 0 through q.
+The algorithm then finds the smallest level q (1 ≤ q ≤ X) where `capacity_q < cumulative_size(1...q)`, meaning level q cannot accommodate the merge of all data from levels 1 through q.
 This becomes the target level:

-- If `target < X`: Perform **full preemptive merge** of levels 0 to target
+- If `target < X`: Perform **full preemptive merge** of levels 1 to target
 - If `target == X`: Perform **dividing merge** into level X
 - If no suitable level found: Default to dividing merge at X